Geocodio/docs/source/index.html.md

 <aside class="notice">
 Breaking changes are defined as changes that remove or rename properties in the JSON output of any API endpoint.
 Your API client should be able to gracefully support addition of new JSON properties, as this is not considered a breaking change.
 </aside>

+## v1.7
+*Released on November 12, 2021*

+* **Breaking:** The `state_legislative_districts` key from the [`stateleg`](#state-legislative-districts) field append now returns an array of `house` and `senate` districts instead of a single object.
+* The [`stateleg-next`](#state-legislative-districts) field append is back!
+Now returning a preview from upcoming state legislative district changes.
+As with congressional districts, we are updating district data on an ongoing basis as more states complete their redistricting process.
+* [`stateleg`](#state-legislative-districts) and [`stateleg-next`](#state-legislative-districts) can now return all districts that intersect with a zip code boundary along with the proportion of overlap.
+* [`cd118`](#congressional-districts) has been added as a field append, returning districts for the upcoming 118th congress.
+Districts are updated on an ongoing basis as more states complete their redistricting process.

 ## v1.6
 *Released on September 15, 2021*